The system model of the physical layer of the DMR protocol

 The model we have implemented includes the following key blocks.

-1. Packet Generation - generation of signalling sequence and empty blocks corresponding to DMR packet types.
+Packet generation is the formation of a signal sequence and empty blocks corresponding to the types of DMR packets.

-2. 4-FSK modulation - digital modulation used in DMR for efficient bandwidth utilisation.
+4-FSK modulation is a digital modulation used in DMR to efficiently use the frequency band.

-3. Elevated Cosine Filter - used to limit the signal spectrum and minimise inter-symbol interference.
+Raised cosine filter – used to limit the signal spectrum and minimize intersymbol interference.

-4. FM Modulator - converts a digital signal to analogue form for transmission over a radio channel.
+FM modulator – conversion of a digital signal into an analog form for transmission over a radio channel.

-6. Detection of signal sequence and frame synchronisation - algorithms for restoring the temporal position of packets at the receiving end.
+Signal sequence detection and frame synchronization – algorithms for restoring the temporary position of packets on the receiving side.

-A pangram (from Greek - "all letters"), or multibook, is a short text that uses all or almost all letters of the alphabet without repeating them, if possible.
+A pangram (from Greek — "all letters"), or a multi—letter, is a short text that uses all or almost all letters of the alphabet, if possible without repeating them.

-Let's specify such a message, and in the model we will represent it in byte form for convenience of interaction with the signal and supplement the message with zeros to the number of elements in the vector, a multiple of 27 (216 bits of data in one DMR packet).
-Some of the code from the model is presented below.
+We will set such a message, and also in the model we will represent it in byte form for convenience of interaction with the signal and supplement the messages with zeros to the number of elements in the vector, a multiple of 27 (216 data bits in one DMR packet).
+Part of the code from the model is shown below.

 En = "Red fox jumps over the lazy dog"